 If you’re still struggling, Professor Pat Thompson’s great blog has a guide that will help.

 I can’t articulate them clearly, my research is complicated!

-If you’re struggling to clearly articulate your aims & objectives, then try the following task.
-At the top of a post-it note write the sentence ‘In this research I will…’.
-Then keep trying until you can fit an answer onto one single post it note.
-The answer should answer two questions: what are are you doing and how are you doing it.
+If you’re struggling to clearly articulate your aims and objectives, then try the following task.
+At the top of a Post-it note write the sentence: ‘In this research I will…’.
+Then keep trying until you can fit an answer onto one single Post-it note.
+The answer should answer two questions: what are are you doing and how are you doing it?